ElegantEngineeringTech/laravel-translator/README.md

 ---

-## Detecting Undefined Translations
+## Detecting Missing Translations

-Undefined translations are keys found in your codebase but missing in translation files.
+Missing translations are keys found in your codebase but missing in translation files.

 ### CLI Usage